bbauska/UC-Davis-JS-Basics/readme.md

   alt="Again Test, next image button." />
 </p>

-Let's save this and see if I typed in all right, and test it over here.
-I'm going to look at my content.
-Here you can see I've got one image there, I add one, so that adds image number 2 on there.
-Coming in here, you can click next, and it's adding that on there.
+Let&apos;s save this and see if I typed in all right, and test it over here.
+I&apos;m going to look at my content.
+Here you can see I&apos;ve got one image there, I add one, so that adds image number 2 on there.
+Coming in here, you can click next, and it&apos;s adding that on there.
 Now when I click the third one, it should add the third image, but also remove the first one at the top of this list.
-Now we've added image 3, but image 1 went away, and I can keep going, and it'll do image 4 on top of there, and then image 5, we've got four and five on the screen, four is in the bottom, five is in the top, and image 1 is now on the top.
+Now we&apos;ve added image 3, but image 1 went away, and I can keep going, and it&apos;ll do image 4 on top of there, and then image 5, we&apos;ve got four and five on the screen, four is in the bottom, five is in the top, and image 1 is now on the top.